-Old-age grant: A lump sum equal to 1 month of the insured's average covered earnings in the 36 months before retirement per year of contributions for the first 15 years, plus 2 months of the insured's average covered earnings in the 36 months before retirement per year of contributions beyond 15 years.
+Old-age grant: A lump sum is paid equal to 1 month of the insured's average covered earnings in the 36 months before retirement for each year of contributions for the first 15 years, plus 2 months of the insured's average covered earnings in the 36 months before retirement for each year of contributions exceeding 15 years.

-The maximum grant is 45 months of the insured's average covered earnings in the 36 months before retirement.
+The maximum grant is equal to 45 months of the insured's average covered earnings in the 36 months before retirement.

-Early old-age grant: A lump sum equal to 1 month of the insured's average covered earnings in the 36 months before retirement per year of contributions for the first 15 years, plus 2 months of the insured's average covered earnings in the 36 months before retirement per year of contributions beyond 15 years.
+Early old-age grant: A lump sum is paid equal to 1 month of the insured's average covered earnings in the 36 months before retirement for each year of contributions for the first 15 years, plus 2 months of the insured's average covered earnings in the 36 months before retirement for each year of contributions exceeding 15 years.